 Adjunct Associate Professor of Strategic Management

-Kathleen Fitzgerald brings a remarkably wide array of experience as an educator and a practitioner to the classroom.
-She has taught courses in Investments, Corporate Finance, Financial Accounting, Money and Banking, International Finance and Financial Management.
+Kathleen Fitzgerald is known at the University of Chicago as a superb educator.
+She brings a wide array of experience as an educator and a practitioner to the classroom.
+She has taught courses in Investments, Corporate Finance, Financial Accounting, Strategy, Money and Banking, International Finance and Financial Management.
+She has been teaching in our CIMA Education program since its inception.
+Her professional experience includes auditing and tax consulting at Ernst & Young, LLP and forensic accounting consulting at Chicago Partners.

 Adjunct Professor of Marketing